MapleWishes... born of the intention to inspire one another to leave positive and enduring footsteps in our wakes...

 I N S p i R E

-In keeping with our respect and appreciation for mathematics, we hope to encourage the pursuit of higher math endeavours amongst our peers - not only as a pure subject, but as a tool that can be applied to our ever evolving world.
+In keeping with our utmost respect and appreciation for all that is math, we hope to encourage the pursuit of higher math endeavors amongst our peers - not only as a pure subject, but as a tool that can be applied to our ever evolving world.

-I N S p i R E z i n e - Rowan's collaborative digital magazine, first published October 2018, addresses the dynamic and complex relationship between science and art, exploring singular topics from both scientific and artistic viewpoints.
+I N S p i R Ezine - Rowan's collaborative webzine, first published October 2018, addresses the dynamic and complex relationships between science and art, exploring singular topics from both scientific and artistic viewpoints.
+In this manner, we hope to encourage an appreciation of science by relating it to art and everyday life.

 Check it out HERE ⊕

-As grandchildren of immigrants, we are very appreciative of the opportunities afforded our family by Canada's open arms.
-We wish that everyone choosing Canada as temporary or permanent home could share this same legacy.
+As grandchildren of immigrants, we are very appreciative of the opportunities afforded our family by Canada’s open arms.
+We wish that everyone choosing Canada as home could share this same legacy.

-The Ottawa Community Immigrant Services Organization - Youth Program (YOCISO) is uniquely committed to newly-arrived youth.
-We can not think of an organization that better prioritizes the elaboration of the Canadian mosaic and hope to continue to lend support to their after-school program with Rowan's bi-monthly art workshops.
+The Ottawa Community Immigrant Services Organization - Youth Program (YOCISO) is uniquely committed to Canada's young.
+We can not think of a community organization that better defines the priorities of elaborating the Canadian mosaic and respecting the diversity of cultures.

 On December 29th, 2017, we were privileged to attend the high school graduation ceremonies at the Kisaruni Group of Schools, in Kenya - a Me to We initiative.
 It was a monumental moment for a community whose possibilities for education beyond primary schooling were historically limited by cultural and financial hurdles.

-Inspired by the community of students and a chance meeting with Mitch Kurylowicz, founder of "Project Jenga", we were motivated to start an annual campaign to sponsor 4 years of secondary schooling for Martin Isaiah, a Kisaruni learner who will graduate in the class of 2021.
+Inspired by the community of students and a chance meeting with Mitch Kurylowicz, founder of "Project Jenga", we were motivated to start an annual campaign to sponsor 4 years of secondary schooling for Martin Isaiah, a Kisaruni learner who will graduate with the Class of 2021.

-With the goal of bringing new worlds and new opportunities to young Canadians, we commit to supporting "First Book Canada" with 100 books per year for their stocking programs
+With the goal of bringing new worlds and new opportunities to young Canadians, we commit to running an annual book drive to collect books and reading materials for underserved local community organizations.